 Hopital Saint-Francois d'Assise (vascular diseases, obstetrics).

-Choosing an expat health insurance provider is an important decision for expats in Canada.
-Take a minute to get a quote from our trusted expat health insurance partner, CIGNA.
-Sponsored by CIGNA.
+Expats living in Canada interested in expat health insurance should take a minute to get a quote from our trusted expat health insurance partner, CIGNA.

 Recreational Activities in Quebec City

 Paddle boarding, kayaking, fishing, boating and other water activities are popular on the St. Lawrence River and many local lakes.
 Baie de Beauport is a beach is nearby Beauport that has summer day camps, food trucks, yoga and more.
 There are several golf courses located within a half hour of Quebec City.
 Tennis players can play at Tennis Montcalm (tennis & squash), Tennis Victoria and several other tennis clubs.
 Quebec Yacht Club is located at 1225 Boulevard Champlain and offers a few membership options, summer camps, a pool and a restaurant.

 There are a number of public pools in Quebec City.
 Indoor pools include Piscine Lucien Borne, Ferland Community Center, Piscine Wilfrid-Hamel.
 Outdoor pools include Piscine Notre-Dame-de-la-Garde, Piscine du parc du Musee and Marina Saint-Roch.